smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/function-codes.md

 This suggests that the best practice is to store an initializing value into the Dynamic Variable master record before the {TOKEN} of that variable will be replaced by some subsequent use of the token.
-A value such as \"Not Found\" or \"SQL error\" could be stored in the record, so that when there is a failure of the SQL query, the value used to replace the {TOKEN} will be the predefined error message which is easily recognized.
+A value such as "Not Found" or "SQL error" could be stored in the record, so that when there is a failure of the SQL query, the value used to replace the {TOKEN} will be the predefined error message which is easily recognized.
 The DSPDYNVAR test command can be used to demonstrate this